v-jush/azure-docs/articles/iot-edge/quickstart.md

 ### Install and configure the IoT Edge service

+**Note for ARM32 preview**
+1. Please replace aka.ms/iotedge-win to aka.ms/iotedge-winarm32 when using IotEdge physical devices, the IoTEdge runtime and docker for the preview will be downloaded and installed for ARM
+2. 4 modules are also provided for the ARM preview, you should have the password already to connect to this registry, with username "EdgeShared"

+edgeshared.azurecr.io/microsoft/azureiotedge-agent:20190508.3-windows-arm32v7
+edgeshared.azurecr.io/microsoft/azureiotedge-hub:20190508.3-windows-arm32v7
+edgeshared.azurecr.io/microsoft/azureiotedge-diagnostics:20190508.3-windows-arm32v7
+edgeshared.azurecr.io/microsoft/azureiotedge-simulated-temperature-sensor:20190508.3-windows-arm32v7

 Use PowerShell to download and install the IoT Edge runtime.
 Use the device connection string that you retrieved from IoT Hub to configure your device.

 1. If you haven't already, follow the steps in [Register a new Azure IoT Edge device](how-to-register-device-portal.md) to register your device and retrieve the device connection string.